GenaAiv/to-do/README.md

 # What To-Do?!

-### This is my first project
+### A simple to-do web app which does not require a server.

  A simple todo app where users can add their daily tasks.
  Users can mark an added task as completed.
- They can delete only completed task or all added task as they wish.
+ They can delete only completed tasks or all added task at once.

+ The tasks get saved in local storage